dustinpfister/blog_posts/_posts/lodash_forown.md

 ### 2.1 - Using a for in loop

 So \_.forOwn is one of those methods in lodash where I am scratching my head wondering why I should bother with lodash, because doing things like this is not that difficult in vanilla js.
 The [hasOwnProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwnProperty) Object prototype method can be used as a way to find out if the property of an object is the own property of that object rather than an inherited property for example.
+There is also the native for in loop that will loop over all the properties of an object just like that of the lodash for in method, but I can just use this has own property method in the body of the for in loop to check if it is an own property or not.

 ```js
 let Unit = function (obj) {